Expressive curves: Divides

 Denote $u=\xi-\nu-\rho$.
 The set of critical points of~$G$ contains all of the nodes, plus at least one extremum per region.
 Thus $u=0$ if $G$ has no other critical points, and $u>0$ otherwise.

 Putting everything together, we obtain:

 Since $\sigma\ge 1$ and $h,u\ge 0$, we get~\eqref{eq:expressivity-xi}.
-Moreover $\xi = 2\nu-\iota+1$ if and only if $K$ is connected, all regions are simply connected, and $G$ has exactly $\nu+\rho$ critical points.
-All these conditions are satisfied if $G$ is expressive.
-Conversely, they guarantee expressivity.
-(The curve $\VR(G)$ is connected if $K$ is connected and every region is simply connected.) \end{proof}
+Moreover $\xi = 2\nu-\iota+1$ if and only if $K$ is connected, all regions are simply connected, and $G$ has exactly $\nu+\rho$ critical~points.
+All these conditions are satisfied if $G$ is expressive; conversely, they ensure expressivity. ($\VR(G)$~is connected if $K$ is connected and each region is simply connected.) \end{proof}

-\begin{remark} Notice that Table~\ref{table:conics+cubics+quartics} does not list any expressive quartic with $\xi=4$.
-We~can now explain why.
-By Proposition \ref{pr:expressivity-criterion}, $\xi=4$ and $d=4$ would imply that either $\nu=2$, $\iota=1$, or $\nu=3$, $\iota=3$.
-The latter option assumes three real irreducible components of the quartic, i.e., a conic (necessarily a parabola) and two lines crossing it, with three hyperbolic nodes total; such a configuration is impossible.
-In the former case, it should be an irreducible quartic with $\mu(C,p,L^\infty)=5$, which means that $\mu(C,p)=2$.
-Then $p$ must be a cusp~$A_2$, but the local cuspidal branch intersects its tangent line with multiplicity~$3$, not~$4$ as required. \end{remark}